- » Admission & Advising

 - Neuroscience (3 credit, 3000 level or higher) [offered by OT department every Summer and Fall-OTH 4418)

-**Anatomy & Physiology I & II with lab will meet biology and physiology requirements
+**Anatomy & Physiology I & II with Lab at the 2000 Level will meet the biology and physiology requirements only.

 Students are accepted into the program based on the strength of their academic preparation and a minimal grade point average of 3.0.
 Transcripts are reviewed for the type of courses taken, total number of credit hours attempted/earned per semester, number of repeats/withdrawals and performance in required prerequisite courses.
 All prerequisite courses must have earned a “C” or better to be considered.
 Prerequisite courses must be approved by the FIU Occupational Therapy admissions committee.